TheOrderMSU/TheOrderMSU/contributing.md

 - Request to be a Collaborator.

-  Via Discord, Facebook, email, or in person, let a member of the wiki editing team know your GitHub information and you will be added as a collaborator.
+  Message us via Discord, Facebook, email, or let a member of the wiki editing team know your GitHub information and you can be added as a collaborator.

 **You must have a GitHub account to be added as a Collaborator.**

+***

 # Writing Style